Inflation Reduction Act: IRS reform

-Treasury Secretary Janet Yellen directed IRS Commissioner Charles Rettig to not use the new funding allocated in the bill to increase the rate of audits of those making less than $400,000 a year above historical levels, but to instead focus on "high-end noncompliance."
+Treasury Secretary Janet Yellen directed IRS commissioner Charles Rettig to not use the new funding allocated in the act to increase the rate of audits of those making less than $400,000 a year above historical levels, but to instead focus on "high-end noncompliance".
+A Treasury report indicated that half of the funding would be allocated to preventing tax evasion from large corporations and wealthy individuals.